 - Keeping our members and stakeholders informed about issues relevant to the sector; and

-- Supporting evidence-based practice that maintains the dignity of those who use alcohol and other drug services (and related services).
+- Supporting evidence-based practice that reduces AOD related harms and maintains the dignity of those who use AOD (and related) services.

 VAADA identifies its stakeholders as:

 - People with lived experience of AOD dependency and the services that support them